scalalandio/chimney/docs/docs/supported-transformations.md

  - `TransformedNamesComparison.CaseInsensitiveEquality` - 2 names are considered equal if `equalsIgnoreCase` returns
   `true`
+ - `TransformedNamesComparison.CamelSnakeCaseEquality` - 2 names are considered equal if they are identical `String`s OR if they are identical after you convert them from snake to camel case (e.g. `snake_case` -> `snakeCase`, `camelCase` -> `camelCase`)

-However, these 3 do not exhaust all possible comparisons and you might need to provide one yourself.
+However, these 4 do not exhaust all possible comparisons, and you might need to provide one yourself.

 !!! warning